 Editing my own books it one of the most tedious tasks for me and takes me so long to get through.
 I realize it will take time now after going through it three – four times and it has taught me to be patient even with myself as I work through plot holes, consistency and other factors.

-Publishing when I first published my books went so well it was amazing really.
-Then when I decided to redo one of my covers and resubmit it, when I did I ran into a snag getting it republished to Ibooks which rejected it.
+Publishing… when I first published my books, went so well.
+It was amazing really.
+Then when I decided to redo one of my covers and resubmit it, I ran into a snag getting it republished to Ibooks which rejected it.
 Hence the need for a slight re-write on that book.
 I guess when I started I didn’t pay attention to submission guidelines for the distribution I wanted.
 I’ve learned to keep a copy of guidelines close at hand to be sure my books don’t violate them.
 In this case I had to have someone tell me exactly what the problem was so I could fix it and resubmit it.
 It will be back up on Ibooks soon!